-All schools in the United States now have comprehensive new guidelines to look to when developing policies to manage food allergies.
-The Centers for Disease Control and Prevention released the “Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs” on October 30, 2013.
+All schools in the United States have comprehensive guidelines to look to when developing policies to manage food allergies.

 Specific recommendations include:

 • designating allergy-friendly seating arrangements for eating times.

 • avoiding using foods that students are allergic to in class projects, parties, experiments or as rewards.

 • having epinephrine auto-injectors accessible and training staff to use them.